Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

 ### Attach a Contact to a Value [POST /contacts/{id}/values/attach]
-Attaching a Contact to a Value associates the Value to that Contact.
-This means in a checkout Transaction, providing the `contactId` will resolve to all Values the Contact has attached to be applied to the Transaction.
+Attaching a Value to a Contact associates the Value to the Contact.
+The Contact then "has" that Value.
+In a checkout Transaction, specifying the  `contactId` as a payment source will resolve to all associated Values for the Contact to be considered for the Transaction.

 If the Value's `isGenericCode` property is set to `false`, attach sets the Value's `contactId` to that Contact's ID.
 Otherwise, attaching Values with property `isGenericCode:true` will attach the Contact behind the scenes.

 + Parameter
     + id (string) - the ID of the Contact to attach Value to.